 Established as a charity in March 2007, we have in fact been working with schools and their communities in Zimbabwe for several years on an informal basis.
-Aid2Africa.co.uk has actively raised awareness about the needs of the communities out in Zimbabwe, particularly orphans and other vulnerable children.
+Due to the political situation in Zimbabwe we were sadly forced to recentre our focus on Kenya

 We have strong links with the communities through lawyers, pastors and international aid workers.
 Their expertise and commitment has provided an infrastructure that means that every penny sent can get to where it was intended.
 We have a good platform of support from our local churches and other organisations here in the UK.

-A major project that we are involved with is in Kenya, one of the three countries where we have run projects.
-The Kenyan project involves the redevelopment of a small primary school on land we bought.
-The school serves a poor rural community and in particular a slum area. running with 176 pupils (July 2010) the intention is to build a school that can cater for at least 60 pre-school children (up to 6 years old) and 140 primary age children. this will enable the school to offer education for around 100* children who lived in the slum who currently had no access to education.
-We enabled the school to be registered with the Kenyan Education Department.
+Our main project is in Kenya, one of the three countries where we have run projects.
+The Kenyan project involved the redevelopment of a small primary school moving it ontoon land we bought.
+The school serves a poor rural community and in particular a slum area. running with 200 pupils (year comencing january 2020) we built over a period of several years a school that caters for 60 pre-school children (up to 6 years old) and 140 primary age children grade 1 to 8 (English years 2 to 8).
+The school is registered with the Kenyan Education Department.
 This will mean that pupils can now sit the national and regional examinations, in particular the school leaving examinations and get recognised qualifications.
 For the past several years the school has performed in the top 10% of schools regionally.
 Many pupils have gained funding for extending their education in Secondary Education'

-One aspect of the work with the school is to establish a culture of self-sufficiency. currently sustainable projects, overseen by the school, generate a significant part of the day to day running costs. by the start of 2015 this should be over 50% and continuing investment in these projects will see the school totally independent of overseas help.
+One aspect of the work with the school is to establish a culture of self-sufficiency.
+Currently sustainable projects, overseen by the school, generate a significant part of the day to day running costs.
+By continuing investment in these projects we will eventually see the school totally independent of overseas help.
 It is a model we believe is repeatable in other areas.

 As with all charities, the work we can do is limited by the funds we have.
 As a small charity with all the administration costs being sponsored.
-We can direct every pound given into making a difference to children and their communities in Zimbabwe.
-All the people involved in running the charity are Christians and see the work as part of their work for God.
+We can direct every pound given into making a difference to children and their communities.

 Our website has details of what is happening and lots of pictures of the work as it progresses.
 Please take the time to visit it and pass on the link to others whom you think may be interested in our work. www.aid2africa.co.uk is the site address email@example.com will give you email contact with us.